tumentadave/Deacon-Agent---Ai-powered-call-Screening-assistant/README.md

 An AI-powered call screening application built with Flutter that uses OpenAI's advanced AI capabilities to analyze incoming calls and provide intelligent screening decisions.

+Note, This Version is not the Final, More updates and Fixes will be added progressively...
-Note, you can set any screen as the Home Screen on this project as no home screen was defined yet.
+-you can set any screen as the Home Screen on this project as no home screen was defined yet.

-Make Necessary permissions configurations to grant access to whatever device your target users will be using.
+-Make Necessary permissions configurations to grant access to whatever device your target users will be using.

-You can configure it to use device storage or firebase/supabase
+-You can configure it to use device storage or firebase/supabase

-Set trigger words such that when the Ai analyzes the conversation, if trigger words are mentioned , eg "Investment, Crypto" etc etc, the call is recorded and forwarded to the local law enforcement's Systems (can be add through webhooks or api) ...
+-Connecting this system to Lawenforcement Agencies : Set trigger words such that when the Ai analyzes the conversation, if trigger words are mentioned , eg "Investment, Crypto" etc etc, the call is recorded and forwarded to the local law enforcement's Systems (can be add through webhooks or api) ...

 ## Features